Some links in this post may be affiliate links

 You can grow the Mini Pine Tree outdoors, however, gradually acclimate it and place it in a shaded place to prevent scorching the leaves.

-Make sure that the pot has a drainage hole and the soil is free-draining to prevent the plant from sitting in soggy soil as it can result in rotting.
-Take care not to wet the foliage as it can lead to fungal diseases or water from the bottom instead.
+Make sure that the pot has a drainage hole and the soil is fast-draining to prevent waterlogging as it can result in rot-root and death of the plant.

-Repot Miniature Pine Tree at the beginning of the growing season only when it becomes crowded in its current pot.
-Use a pot that is only one size larger than the current one to avoid overpotting.
+Repot Crassula tetragona at the beginning of the growing season (spring to early summer), only when it becomes crowded in its current pot.

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
-Use a clay pot for Mini Pine Tree.
-A clay pot is porous and therefore allows the soil to dry out faster which prevents it from staying wet for too long.
+Select a clay pot which is porous and therefore allows the soil to dry out faster which prevents it from staying wet for too long.
 Take a look at these terracotta pots on Amazon.

 Cutback the plant at the beginning of the growing season if it is too straggly to rejuvenate growth.
 Minimize the number of cuts as much as possible to avoid unnecessary injuiries to reduce disease infestations.